 - words or spelling unique to the manuscript

-Looking for a professional editor who can help you communicate clearly
+Looking for an editor who can help you communicate clearly

 without sacrificing your own personal flare?